Making Sense Of Cents

 The Power Of Frugality – You Shouldn’t Just Focus On Earning More

-Last Updated: December 3, 2020 BY Michelle Schroeder-Gardner - 54 Comments
+Last Updated: December 3, 2020

-Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
-Please read my disclosure for more info.
+Disclosure: This post may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
+See my disclosure for more info.

 What do you think of the Earn More vs. Spend More debate?
 I believe there are many reasons to save money, and that you should be focused on that as well!Here on Making Sense of Cents, we talk a lot about making more money and the positives that go along with that.
 However, just making more money doesn’t solve all of your financial problems.